-Our team of personal injury solicitors, headed by Avril Scally, who herself has over 15 years of experience in this area of law, work tirelessly for those who have been injured due to the fault or negligence of another party.
+Our team have been helping clients since 2004, with decades of combined experience across the team, and work tirelessly for those who have been injured due to the fault or negligence of another party.
 They have developed an approach which maximises the chance of achieving a successful outcome; whatever that might mean for you.

 No matter the type of serious injury you have suffered, if you have reason to believe it may have been caused by the action or inaction of another person, business, or organisation, whether private or public, we can assist you in making a claim.

 We can manage a wide range of personal injury claim types

 Over the decades, we have managed a vast array of personal injury claim types, including, but not limited to: